mbjelac/radne-nedjelje-karta/readme.md

 I want to know which stores are closest to my current location.
 I also want to quickly open Google maps with driving directions.

+## Usage

+Drag to pan.

+Scroll/pinch to zoom.

+Location & zoom level are saved in the URL.
+Copy URL to get a custom starting location & zoom level.

+Pins & info boxes which appear represent stores open this Sunday.

+Click on info boxes to open Google Maps with driving directions.

+## Use on phone

+Install the website on your phone (in browser choose "Add to home screen" or equivalent).
+App name & icons built in.